Kilen/digital_store/README.md

 more adaptable by allowing user to change basically everything in this site without editing its code.

+You can read [here](http://enoblog.herokuapp.com/articles/9) to know more about it.

 ## What you can do with this site

 1. For introducing something, maybe a city, a park, your company or your collections